 No, this won’t help you find that debit card number you’ve misplaced.
 But it could help you make sure no one else finds and uses it either.

 Online merchants or payment apps

 You’ve checked your online account thoroughly, and the results aren’t good.
 Your bank or other debit card issuer doesn’t show your card number anywhere.

 Now, suppose you use Google Pay, Apple Pay, or save your card information at websites where you shop.
 Could that let you look up your card number?
 Your browser lets you unmask passwords when you need to.
 Surely it lets you do the same with credit card and debit card numbers, right?

 Wrong.
 Standards that make your financial information more secure rule this out.
+Sorry.

 Payment Card Industry Data Security Standards

 The standards in view are the Payment Card Industry Data Security Standards (PCI DSS).
 You might see these referred to as “regulations” by some writers.
 But they are not standards imposed by governments.
 Instead, they are the work of the Payment Card Industry Security Standards Council (PCI SSC).
-American Express, Discover, JCB International, MasterCard, and Visa created the PCI SSC in 2006.
+American Express, Discover, JCB International, Mastercard, and Visa created the PCI SSC in 2006.

 What does the PCI DSS mean for the quest to find your debit card number online?
 It means none of the payment information you’ve saved at online stores or in payment apps can help.
 That is, it can’t help find your debit card account number.
 It might show you your expiration date, though.
 That would solve one issue.
-It won’t show the CVV code of your debit card, though.
+It won’t show the CVV code of your debit card, however.
 You have to enter that manually every time you place an order.
 Or state it orally, in the case of a phone order.